 3. Find a good television show.

 The TV will be your best friend.
 Cluster feeding babies give a whole new meaning to “Netflix and chill.”
-When baby goes through periods of frequent feeding, find a comfy spot in the house to park yourself for an hour or two, and relax.
-Cluster feeding can actually force busy moms to take a breather!
+When the baby goes through periods of frequent feeding, find a comfy spot in the house to park yourself for an hour or two, and relax.
+Cluster feeding fussy babies can actually force busy moms to take a breather!

 5. Find a friend.